SkidMarc25/yumepokeredX/README.md

 - Choose to play as a girl or boy.
 - New areas: Saffron Pokémon Academy, Cinnabar Volcano, Mt.
 Moon square, Celadon Grove, and much more...
 - ... and even a brand-new town: Mandarin Island.
-- Postgame: new events involving the Elite 4 members, Gen2 tie-ins, a restored Oak battle, and more!
+- Postgame: new events involving the Elite 4 members, Gen 2 tie-ins, a restored Oak battle, and more!
 - New storyline leading to Mew encounter.
 - Many popular QoL changes: running shoes, more item space, easier HM use, experience bar...

 ### Gameplay updates

 **Moves**
 - Several moves have been parsimoniously reworked in order to increase their viability while trying to maintain the original feeling of the game.
-- Three new moves have been added.
+Three new moves have been added.
 - Consult the [complete list of move changes](docs/move_changes.md) for more info!
 - Ghost is now a Special type, and Dragon a Physical type.
 - Fix for Focus energy and Dire hit.
 (Quadruple critical hit rate instead of dividing it by 4.)

 **Learnsets**
-- Pokémon learnsets have been revamped in the same spirit: to give more options while trying to maintain Gen1 authenticity.
+- Pokémon learnsets have been revamped in the same spirit: to give more options while trying to maintain Gen 1 authenticity.
 - The new learnsets can be consulted in this [file](data/pokemon/evos_moves.asm).
 - Stone and trade evolutions keep learning moves.